michaeltelford/wgit/README.md

 ### Tooling

 Wgit uses the [`toys`](https://github.com/dazuma/toys) gem (instead of Rake) for task invocation.
+Always run `toys` as `bundle exec toys`.
 For a full list of available tasks a.k.a. tools, run `toys --tools`.
 You can search for a tool using `toys -s tool_name`.
 The most commonly used tools are listed below...

 Run `toys db` to see a list of database related tools, enabling you to run a Mongo DB instance locally using Docker.
 Run `toys test` to execute the tests.